tmurakam/googleplay_dev_scraper/README.md

 * Sales report (monthly report)
 * Estimateds sales report
 * Order list (almost realtime)
-* Payout report

-Also, it can press all "ship" buttons on google checkout.

 You don't need any merchant key, because this tool scrapes google checkout website.